PLCHome/node-red-contrib-ads/README.md

 # node-red-contrib-ads

+> A Node-RED implementation for the Twincat ADS protocol.
+> (Twincat and ADS provided by Beckhoff &copy;.
+I'm not affiliated.)

 Beckhoff TwinCat ADS support for Node-Red.
 Provides nodes to talk to TwinCat PLC variables over ADS.

 Uses the NODE-ADS library for Node.JS (https://www.npmjs.com/package/node-ads).